firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 We will leave the last section (``[workload]``) unchanged here, since we do want to run Linux on our simulated system.
-The ``terminateoncompletion`` feature is an advanced feature that you can learn more about in the (advanced configuration TODO) section.
+The ``terminateoncompletion`` feature is an advanced feature that you can learn more about in the :ref:`manager-configuration-files` section.

 As a final sanity check, your ``config_runtime.ini`` file should now look like this: